brunobord/no-comment/README.md

 # No comment

-A collection of Userstyles to remove comments on various news websites.
-My primary target is French newspapers, but I'm pretty sure you'll love to activate it on your favorite website.
+A collection of Userstyles to remove comments on various websites.
+My primary target is French online newspapers, but I'm pretty sure you'll love to activate it on your favorite website.

 ----